-An application for winter residence will be open early this fall for students to apply.
-Students who have decided to cancel their residence application for fall will be notified when the residence application for winter is open.
-Please note we cannot guarantee residence to students who deferred their offer to January.
+Students who have decided to cancel their residence application for fall 2020 will be notified when the residence application for winter 2021 is open.
+Please note we cannot guarantee residence to students who deferred their offer from September 2020 to January 2021.